-Objectives There are many benefits an organisation might reap from organising a teambuilding activity or event for their employees.
+There are many benefits an organisation might reap from organising a team building, team bonding activity or any event for their employees.
 Much of what can be achieved by these events, is dependent on the objectives one has for the event as a whole.
 With a specific goal in mind, a teambuilding activity can then be designed or chosen to meet it.

 One example of an objective driven teambuilding event, is one that promotes organisational goals/mission/values.
 For example, if collaboration is an important organisational goal, teambuilding activities that are designed to promote this value might include mass collaboration activities where all participants have to work together to achieve an end goal.
 This would be more effective than a team based activity, where participants work in small groups to each try to achieve their individual team goal.
 If required, team building activities can also be designed in a way where the activities first focus on performance as a team followed by performance as an entire organization.